rnaga/EmitPHP/README.md

 ## What's next

-Please [send me](ryoheinaga@gmail.com) your feeback and let me know how you like it.
+Please send me your feeback at emitphp@gmail.com and let me know how you like it.
 If there are demands, I will work more.

 And if any of you wants to join the project, please let me know.